RichardMorris/SingSurfGPL/README.md

 ```
 ![tangent developable](doc/tangent_developable.png)

-* **Generalised Vector Fields**: e.g. principle directions which are calculated using the definition of the input surface
+* **Dependent Vector Fields**: e.g. principle directions which are calculated using the definition of the input surface

 ![Principle directions](doc/principle_directions.png)

-* **Generalised Integrals Curves**: e.g. principle curves of a surface calculated using the definition of the input surface
+* **Dependent Integrals Curves**: e.g. principle curves of a surface calculated using the definition of the input surface

 ![principle curve](doc/principle_curves.png)